tmpg/secws/lab200/lab200_network_encryption.md

 [oracle@dbclient lab02_network]$
 ```

-Here the lines highlighted in red in the result reflect the algorithms actually in use.
+The following two lines in the result reflect the Oracle Net encryption algorithms actually in use:

+* AES128 Encryption service adapter for Linux: Version 19.0.0.0.0 - Production
+* SHA256 Crypto-checksumming service adapter for Linux: Version 19.0.0.0.0 - Production

 This completes the **Network Encryption** lab.
 You can continue with **Lab 3: Transparent Data Encryption**